ohenley/awesome-ada/README.md

 #### Algorithms, Containers and Protocols
 - [ada-traits-containers](https://github.com/AdaCore/ada-traits-containers) - Generic Ada Library for Algorithms and Containers.
+- [dequesterity](https://sourceforge.net/projects/dequesterity/) - Deque/buffer generics that consist of building blocks that may be combined in various ways to create higher abstraction buffers.
 - [pragmarc](https://github.com/jrcarter/PragmARC) - PragmAda Reusable Components (PragmARCs) from PragmAda S/W Engineering.
 - [libadacrypt](https://github.com/cforler/Ada-Crypto-Library) - This is a crypto library for Ada with a nice API and is written for the i386 and x86_64 hardware architecture.
 - [libsparkcrypto](https://github.com/Componolit/libsparkcrypto) - A cryptographic library implemented in SPARK.